dieter-wilhelm/apdl-mode/README.md

 using your default browser but to be able to access the online help you must register or you must start the online help once from any licensed Ansys product.
-I recommend installing the local Ansys documentation package, access time is much shorter.
+I recommend installing the local Ansys documentation, access time is much shorter.
+You can download the "help installer" from their Customer Portal.

 The image below is showing a manual entry in GNU-Emacs' EWW browser.
 You are able to consult the manuals side-by-side your APDL code.

 ![img](doc/browse_manual.png)

+Please read the [apdl-config](info/apdl-config.md) documentation on how configure EWW as default browser or check the accompanying [configuration template](apdl-config.el).

 ## Command Object Templates and Code Highlighting Example